stoyanK7/anki-card-builder/README.md

 TODO

-## Where to get help

-If you run into any issues or have questions, please check the [issues page](https://github.com/stoyanK7/anki-card-builder/issues).

-## Contributing

-Suggestions are welcome!
-Please open an issue to discuss any major changes or ideas first.

 ## License

 Anki Card Builder © 2025 by Stoyan Kostadinov is licensed under **CC BY-NC 4.0**.
 To view a copy of this license, visit [https://creativecommons.org/licenses/by-nc/4.0/](https://creativecommons.org/licenses/by-nc/4.0/).

-ec9c4571 (Stoyan 2025-08-11 17:27:41 +0300 53) // Make error be within the fieldset (#error-message), error for deck names
-ec9c4571 (Stoyan 2025-08-11 17:27:41 +0300 54) // Example sentences at <https://context.reverso.net/translation/french-english/je+suis>//